 Sybil Ludington was the oldest of 12 children, born to Henry and Abigail Ludington in 1761.
-Her family had humble origins as farmers and gristmill owners in rural New York following Henry’s 60-year career in the British military.
+Her family had humble origins as farmers and gristmill owners in rural New York following Henry’s military career.

 Then in 1773, the family’s ideology changed.
 The patriarch declared his loyalty to the revolutionary cause spreading throughout the United States.
 Because of his military experience, the local militia promoted him to colonel of the unit.
 That meant he was in charge of organizing, training, and readying militiamen in case they were needed to repel British attacks.

 Ludington’s land served as a strategic point between Connecticut and Long Island.
 His area was especially vulnerable to British attack in case the Tories wanted to secure the route.

 On the night of April 26, 1777, Col. Ludington’s regimen was called into action.
 That’s when he enlisted the help of Sybil.

 British Gen. William Tryon attacked Danbury, Connecticut, about 15 miles away, with 2,000 British troops.
 There was a stockpile of muskets and ammunition in Danbury and the British were trying to capture it.
 If no one else knew about it, the area could fall into British control.

 A rider spent most of the day on April 26 galloping as fast as he could to warn Col. Ludington to prepare his militia.
 However, the rider’s horse was too exhausted to go through the area once he arrived to the Ludington farm.
 The rider also didn’t know the land very well.
 Therefore, the colonel needed someone to ride through his countryside to rouse the militiamen.

 Enter 16-year-old Sybil Ludington.